Wu Tai-hao

-Wu Tai-Hao (吳岱豪; born February 7, 1985, in Taoyuan County (now Taoyuan City, Taiwan) is a Taiwanese basketball player for the Tainan TSG GhostHawks of the T1 League.
+Wu Tai-Hao (吳岱豪; born February 7, 1985, in Taoyuan County (now Taoyuan City, Taiwan) is a Taiwanese basketball player for the Yulon of the Super Basketball League.

 Wu plays centre for the Chinese Taipei men's national basketball team, as well as for his Taiwanese club teams, but had adjusted to play forward while competing in the Pacific West Conference, a Division II league of the NCAA, as a member of the Brigham Young University–Hawaii varsity team.
 As a starter, he averaged 24.6 minutes, 10.7 points, 5.3 rebounds, and 1.6 blocks per game in the 2006-2007 season.

 After his brief college basketball career in the United States, Wu returned to Taiwan to play in the Super Basketball League where he won a shot-block champion title and helped the Taiwan Beer club team to its second championship in 2008.

 Averaging 6.9 points and 3.7 rebounds per game, Wu helped the Chinese Taipei national team to an improved fifth-place finish at the FIBA Asia Championship 2009.

 On July 22, 2022, Wu signed with the Tainan TSG GhostHawks of the T1 League.
+On August 28, 2023, Wu re-signed with the Tainan TSG GhostHawks.

+On January 4, 2024, Wu moved to the Yulon Luxgen Dinos of the Super Basketball League due to players communication agreement with Tainan TSG GhostHawks and Yulon Luxgen Dinos.
+On June 25, Wu returned to the Tainan TSG GhostHawks of the T1 League.
+On December 9, Wu moved to the Yulon Luxgen Dinos of the Super Basketball League again due to player communication agreement.